broadinstitute/ml4h/docs/deidentify.md

-# Deidentify Data
+# Deidentify data

 Some compute resources may not be allowed to store Protected Health Information (PHI).
 Therefore we sometimes need to deidentify data before using those resources.

-The script at [scripts/deidentify.py](../scripts/deidentify.py) currently supports deidentification of ECG HD5s and STS CSVs.
+The script at [scripts/deidentify.py](../scripts/deidentify.py) currently supports deidentification of ECG HD5s and STS CSV files (including both feature & outcome spreadsheets, and bootstrap lists of MRNs).
 Deidenfication of additional data sources can be implemented using the modular approach documented in the script itself.

 To deidentify ECG and STS data:
 ```bash